liuyiding1993/CIKM2020_DecGCN/README.md

-# Decoupled Graph Convolution Network for InferringSubstitutable and Complementary Items (CIKM 2020)
+# Decoupled Graph Convolution Network for Inferring Substitutable and Complementary Items (CIKM 2020)

 ## How To Use